First Mission scratched from Preakness by vet 36 hours before Triple Crown race

 “You don’t like to see that,” said Hall of Famer trainer Bob Baffert, who is back at a Triple Crown race for the first time in two years with contender National Treasure.
 “We still have another day to go.
 Trainers, we don’t relax until we get the saddle on.
 Until I get the saddle on the horse, then you can just relax completely.
 It’s one of those things where you don’t want to wish any bad luck on anyone because we’ve all been there.”

-It's an all-too-familiar feeling this spring.
-Five horses were scratched for a variety of reasons in the days and hours leading up to the Derby, leaving 18 in the field that's usually a full 20.
+It’s an all-too-familiar feeling this spring after the defections from the Derby left 18 to run instead of the usually full field of 20.

-That included favorite Forte on the day of the Derby, when Kentucky racing officials expressed concern about a bruised right front foot.
+That included favorite Forte hours before, when Kentucky racing officials expressed concern about a bruised right front foot.
 Forte landed on the state’s vet list, grounding him from racing for at least 14 days, and trainer Todd Pletcher was suspended 10 days for Forte failing a postrace drug test in New York in September.

 Racing officials who own and operate tracks in Maryland have increased testing and veterinary review procedures for horses running in the Preakness and other top stakes races this weekend at Pimlico Race Course as preventative measures to limit injuries.
 That includes multiple independent doctors examining horses, with each one needing to be cleared before racing.